-- (17) a.
-John isn't VERY-BIG

-- => John is big
+(20) a.
+Robin isn't VERY-BIG => Robin is big

-- b.
-John isn't VERY-TALL
+b.
+Robin isn't VERY-TALL => Robin is tall

-The fact that a gesture might automatically evoke as an alternative a gesture which is one of its component parts is reminiscent of Katir's point that syntactically complex expressions evoke simpler ones as alternatives.
+The fact that a gesture might automatically evoke as an alternative a gesture which is one of its component parts is reminiscent of Katzir's point that syntactically complex expressions evoke simpler ones as alternatives.
 However Katzir's notion of complexity is purely syntactic, whereas in the present case we need to take into account the composition of iconic representations; we come back to this point in Section 3.3 below.

 Finally, it is worth noting that in some or all of these cases, the gestures convey gradient iconic information that would be hard to convey in words, at least ones that are not accompanied with a gesture.
-Thus the gesture for TURN-WHEEL may convey information about the position, size and even thickness of the wheel, while the gestures for VERY-BIG and TALL can be modulated to give an indication of the extent of the relevant person's girth or height.
+Thus the gesture for TURN-WHEEL may convey information about the position, size and even thickness of the wheel, while the gestures for VER Y-BIG and TALL can be modulated to give an indication of the extent of the relevant person's girth or height.
 This makes it unlikely that the gestures are treated as codes for gesture-free words (which of course might themselves trigger implicatures, if there were relevant here).